Syed Sultan Ahmed

 was an Indian barrister and politician who had a highly successful practice as a barrister, having victories over Motilal Nehru, Tej Bahadur Sapru and Sarat Chandra Bose.
 He was related to Sir Ali Imam and Syed Hasan Imam, who were also barristers from Bihar.

 He was the first Indian vice-chancellor of Patna University (1923–30).
 As a delegate from British India, he attended the Round Table Conference (1930–31) in London, which was also attended by Mahatma Gandhi.

 He was elected a member of the Bihar Legislative Council in 1937, but resigned on the grounds that he was too busy and could not find time for politics.
-He joined the Viceroy’s Executive Council (1941–43) and was made the Member for Information and Broadcasting.
+He joined the Viceroy's Executive Council (1941–43) and was made the Member for Information and Broadcasting.
 Later he was also Advisor to the Chamber of Princes (1945–47) in India.
-In the 1945 New Year Honours, he was appointed a Knight Commander of the Order of the Star of India (KCSI).

 He supported M. C. Davar in his opposition to the partition of India, joining the United Party of India which aimed at bridging the gap between the Indian National Congress and the All India Muslim League.

 Jinnah offered him a cabinet position in Pakistan, but he declined, saying that he could not leave India as it contained the graves of his forefathers.
-He had previously also refused the Nizam of Hyderabad's offer of being his prime minister as his father, who himself was a lawyer, reminded him of the bad experiences of his relative Sir Ali Imam in that role.
+He had previously also refused the Nizam of Hyderabad's offer of being his prime minister as his father, Khairat Ahmed, who himself was a lawyer, reminded him of the bad experiences of his relative Sir Ali Imam in that role.